WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 Of course, preparing the data for modelling is slightly different than preparing it for being used by the trained model.
 That's why we have one more function in DataPreparation package:

-- getImagesForAnalysis - its goal is to prepare the real data to be used by the model.
-It's very similar to `getAllImages`, but let's look at it:
+- getUnlabelledImages - its goal is to prepare the real data to be used by the model.
+It's very similar to `getLabelledImages`, but let's look at it:

 ```
-getImagesForAnalysis <- function(image_path){
+getUnlabelled <- function(image_path){

   generator <- keras::image_data_generator(rescale=1/255)